Lombiq/Helpful-Extensions/Readme.md

 You can use these extensions as described on the above pages.

+The module is also available for [DotNest](http://dotnest.com/) sites.

 The module's source is available in two public source repositories, automatically mirrored in both directions with [Git-hg Mirror](https://githgmirror.com):

 - [https://bitbucket.org/Lombiq/helpful-extensions](https://bitbucket.org/Lombiq/helpful-extensions) (Mercurial repository)